 On client nodes, a non-root user needs kinit before accessing Lustre, just like other Kerberized applications.
-You can destroy the established security contexts before logging out by "Ifs flushctx":
+You can destroy the established security contexts before logging out by "lfs flushctx":

-'''

-lfs flushctx [-k]
+# lfs flushctx [-k]

-'''

-Here $-\mathbf{k}$ also means destroy the on-disk Kerberos credential cache.
+Here - k also means destroy the on-disk Kerberos credential cache.
 It is equivalent to "kdestroy."
 Otherwise, it only destroys established contexts in Lustre kernel